 The Defined Contribution Retirement Program (DCRP) was established under the provision of Chapter 92, P.L.
 2007 and Chapter 103, P.L.
 2007 to provide coverage to elected and certain appointed officials and part-time employees, effective July 1, 2007.
 Part-time employees that earn an annual salary of at least \$5,000 and work less than 35 hours per week are eligible to enroll in the New Jersey Defined Contribution Plan (DCRP).
 The DCRP is offered through the Prudential Retirement Insurance and Annuity Company.
-Employees contribute 5.5% of salary and the Authority contributes 3% of salary.
+Employees contribute 7.5% of salary and the Authority contributes 3% of salary, for a total contribution of 10.5%.
 Membership is mandatory for such individuals with vesting occurring after one year of membership.